 Chemical filtration requires adding a chemical to the water, which will kill the pathogens.
 The most common chemical used for this is chlorine, the same stuff used to help keep swimming pools clean.
 Municipal water authorities often use chlorine for purifying city water, which explains why it smells like chlorine.
-Iodine and chemical purification tablets can also be used, although chlorine is cheaper.
+You can also use iodine and chemical purification tablets, although chlorine is cheaper.

 This is an easy one for you to do at home, as most of us have chlorine.
 Common bleach, used to whiten clothes is chlorine.
 You merely need to add 8 drops of it, per gallon of water, mix and wait about 20 minutes for the chlorine to kill the pathogens.
 Then, it’s safe to drink.
 If you don’t like the chlorine smell, then allow the container of water to sit overnight after purifying, so that the chlorine can evaporate.

 Heat purification can also be accomplished by using the sun’s power.
-A bottle of water, left in the sun will heat up enough to pasteurize the water, especially if it is put on top of a dark colored surface or on a corrugated roof.
+If you leave a bottle of water in the sun, the water will heat up enough to become pasteurized, especially if it is put on top of a dark colored surface or on a corrugated roof.